All classes are applicable for both Boys and Girls

 All classes are designed for girls and boys alike.
 The focus on strength, agility, athleticism, energy and drive allows boys to feel that they are setting and accomplishing a goal in an artistic form.

-Even if you are planning to focus on Hip Hop, Jazz, Contemporary, or Tap, ballet training is essential to being a good dancer.
+Even if you are planning to focus on Hip Hop, Jazz, Contemporary, or Tap, ballet training is essential to your dance training.
 It provides the technique you need to flourish in all other dance styles.
 Here are some reasons why it is important:

-1) Ballet is the basic foundation for most forms of dance.
+1) Ballet is foundational for many genres of dance.
 Whatever you learn in ballet, it translates to values that can be used to pursue other forms of dance.
 The alignment and musicality it requires are only some examples of important qualities in most dance styles.

 2) The development of discipline and dedication.
 Ballet technique is very specific and requires practice to improve.
 In most cases, the qualities of discipline and dedication translate themselves to other areas of life like work and school.